Medical expert of the article

 - repeated seizures (possible epileptic status);

-- dysfunction of the brain stem (abnormalities in the rhythm of breathing, pupillary reactions, oculomotor disorders);
+- dysfunction of the brain stem (disturbances in breathing rhythm, pupillary reactions, oculomotor disorders);

-- posture of decortication and decerebration (depends on the extent of the lesion);
+- decortication and decerebration posture (depending on the extent of the lesion);

 - progressive intracranial hypertension.